Clara Chou

 Clara Chou or Chou Yuh-kow (周玉蔻 (Chiu Gio̍k-khò͘, Chou Yu-kou, Zhōu Yùkòu); born 9 September 1953) is a Taiwanese journalist, television and radio personality.

-She currently anchors Chou Chou Breakfast (蔻蔻早餐) from 7:00 to 9:00 every weekday on Hit FM.

-Education
+Early life and education

-Chou attended National Chengchi University, where she earned a degree in journalism.
-She then entered Harvard University, where she earned a master's degree, followed by an Executive Master of Science in Business Administration degree at Peking University's Guanghua School of Management.
+Chou was born in Keelung.
+After graduating from Keelung Girl's Senior High School, she attended National Chengchi University, where she earned a bachelor's degree in journalism.
+She then completed graduate studies in the United States at Harvard University, where she graduated with a Master of Public Administration (M.P.A.) degree from the Harvard Kennedy School, and went to Beijing and earned a Master of Business Administration (M.B.A.) from Peking University's Guanghua School of Management.

+Career

+From 2012 until 2021, she anchored Chou Chou Breakfast (蔻蔻早餐) from 7:00 to 9:00 every weekday on Hit FM.